barumau/pandunia/english/dunia_baxe.md

 Note: The third person pronoun **ye** refers to both male and female persons as well as inanimate objects – just like the source words in Hindi-Urdu and Bantu languages.

+-->

 ## Easy sentences

-The normal sentence word order is subject-verb-object, following the pattern of both English and Chinese.
+The normal sentence word order is subject-verb-object, following the pattern of English and Chinese among others.

     English:   I love you, and you love me.
-    Pandunia:  mi romansa tu, tu romansa mi.
+    Pandunia:  mi ama tu, tu ama mi.
     Chinese:   Wǒ ài nǐ, nǐ ài wǒ. (我爱你，你爱我。)

-The verb **bei** is used when the object of an action comes first in the sentence.
+The verb **bey** is used when the object of an action comes first in the sentence.
 (This is the so called passive sentence.)

     English:   The apples were eaten.
-    Pandunia:  pingo bei kana.
+    Pandunia:  pingo bey kana.
     Chinese:   Píngguǒ bèi chī le. (苹果被吃了。)

 **Bey** is a loan word from Standard Chinese, but it is also close to some uses of English "to be".